 Food intolerance reactions are dependent on the amount of food consumed.
 This means that the adverse reactions may not occur until a certain amount of food is consumed (threshold).
 With that said, the threshold and severity will vary from person to person.

-For instance, you may be fine with ½ cup of dairy but you may start to develop bloating and flatulence if you also add some cheese and yoghurt to the meal.
+For instance, you may be fine with ½ glass of milk but you may start to develop bloating and flatulence if you also add some cheese and yoghurt to the meal.
 This is a common scenario in someone with lactose intolerance.

 Food allergy, on the other hand, is manifested regardless of the amount of food consumed.
-And often, the symptoms are more intense.
+And often, the symptoms are more intense (i.e. any amount of milk is likely to trigger symptoms).

 Relationship to IBS: